 Furthermore, the climax of the 1934 version of The Man Who Knew Too Much was influenced by a notorious episode in London's history, the Siege of Sydney Street, in which Winston Churchill had a near miss when a bullet passed through his top hat.

 For his penultimate offering, Hitchcock returned home to make one of his most Londony films in decades — Frenzy.
 Here, he explores the dark nature of the Thames — washed up corpses and all.
 Enjoy this trailer, and the ever-so-dodgy Covent Garden green screen action.

 Hitch's shadow still looms large over London.
 Pull up on the tube in his old stomping ground of Leytonstone and you'll be greeted with an incredible set of mosaics, displaying money shots from his movies (although many of these are his US ones).

-There's a Sir Alfred Hitchcock Hotel in Whipps Cross, not far from where the director grew up, although as far as we can see, they haven't exactly gone overboard with their Hitch theme.
+And there's a Sir Alfred Hitchcock Hotel in Whipps Cross, not far from where the director grew up, although as far as we can see, they haven't exactly gone overboard with their Hitch theme.
 If you're looking for filmic frisson, take a shower and get your better half to sneak up unexpectedly with some cutlery — preferably a butter knife, to avoid any mishaps.

 What's your favourite bit of Hitchcock's London?
 Let us know in the comments.

-Last Year we explored Stanley Kubrick's London.
+We've also explored Stanley Kubrick's London.